 SMART Suggestion: To identify 20 high-potential employees by EoY.

-Setting goals as a mentor or mentee is critical, but you need to write them down to ensure the action follows commitment.
+Setting goals as a mentor, mentee, or as a program administrator is critical, but you need to write them down to ensure the action follows commitment.

-In her research, Dr. Gail Matthews, a psychology professor at Dominican University, found that we’re 42% more likely to achieve personal goals if they’re written down.
+In her research, Dr. Gail Matthews, a psychology professor at Dominican University, found that we’re 42% more likely to achieve personal goals if they’re written down—we can’t argue with science.
+So take inspiration from these mentoring goal examples, and guide your mentors and mentees through setting and achieving them.

-Mentoring software is a valuable tool to have when creating a workplace mentoring program.
-Together can assist in developing mentoring programs that meet the goals of mentors, mentees, and organizations.
+Mentoring software is a valuable tool to have when creating and executing your mentoring program.
+Together makes mentor matching easier, tracks vital metrics, and cuts down on the administrative burden.
+We at Together are here to help you develop your mentoring program that meets the goals of mentors, mentees, and your organization overall.